This service specializes in organ transplant for people living south of Red Deer.

 Closed weekends and statutory holidays.

-Offers a four to eight week program including the following program components:
+Offers a program which includes the following components:

 Adults, 18 years of age and older, experiencing acute addiction and / or mental health concerns that significantly impair their daily functioning.